Ben-Gvir visits Al-Aqsa mosque in Jerusalem, enraging Palestinians, Jordan condemns move

 Earlier, the Palestinian Authority had warned against the visit calling the move a "red line".
 Former Israeli Foreign Minister Yair Lapid had also slammed Ben-Gvir's plan to visit the holy site.

-In what is being seen as a provocation by Palestine, Israel's extreme-right minister Itamar Ben-Gvir visited Jerusalem's contested holy site Tuesday.
+In what is being seen as a provocation by Palestine, Israel's extreme-right minister Itamar Ben-Gvir visited Jerusalem's contested holy site, Al-Aqsa mosque, on Tuesday.
 This was his first visit to the site since becoming a minister in Benjamin Netanyahu's government.

 Earlier, the Palestinian Authority had warned against the visit calling the move a "red line".
 Former Israeli Foreign Minister Yair Lapid had also slammed Ben-Gvir's plan to visit the holy site.
 King Abdullah II of Jordan had also warned the incoming government not to cross “red lines” and that he is ready for a conflict in case the status of Jerusalem’s holy sites change.